 What You Need to Know When Creating a Homeschool Room

 I received an e-mail the other day asking how we keep our homeschool room looking so good (clean, organized).
-I was honored that someone would write me that and I still wonder if my response was way to short.
+I was honored that someone would write to me about that.

 We have this.
 A peaceful homeschool room that is also for reading, talking, celebrating birthdays, lounging, bird watching, painting, cuddling, having tea parties, and so much more.